JeffHalley/JeffHalley/README.md

 ### 🧑‍💻 About Me

-- 🎓 I’m a second-year student studying Bachelor of Science (Honours) in Computer Science (Common Entry), specialising in the Internet of Things (IoT) at South East Technological University.
+- 🎓 I’m a Third-year student studying Bachelor of Science (Honours) in Computer Science (Common Entry), specialising in the Internet of Things (IoT) at South East Technological University.
 - 💡 Passionate about integrating hardware and software to create innovative IoT solutions.
 - 🌱 Currently learning about embedded systems, sensor networks, and data analytics.